RichieUltimate/ultimate-trial/README.md

 ## Version

-**Current Version: 1.1.2**
+**Current Version: 1.2.0**

 Bug fixes

-The changelog is available here : [Changelog](https://github.com/RichieUltimate/ultimate-trial/releases/tag/v1.1)
+The changelog is available here : [Changelog](https://github.com/RichieUltimate/ultimate-trial/releases/tag/v1.2)

 <details>
   <summary>Previous Versions</summary>

+- Version 1.12 : Bug fixes
 - Version 1.11 : Bug fixes
 - Version 1.1 : Translation, new content, bug fixes and balancing
 - Version 1.02 - 1.0.5 : Bug fixes and balancing
 - Version 1.01 : QoL updates
 - Version 1.0 : Release of the game!
 </details>

 Do you have any suggestions for future versions?
 Come and see us on [Discord Server](https://discord.gg/bSxVK8xSHu)!

 ## Translation

-3 languages are available:
+4 languages are available:
 - English
 - German
 - French
+- Spanish

 The language can be selected directly from the File select menu options.